 3.1 The inspectors observed lessons, had discussions with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings, chapel and assemblies.
+They held discussions with members of staff and with the chair and vice-chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings.
 Inspectors visited boarding houses and the facilities for the youngest pupils, together with the learning support and educational resource areas.
 Inspectors considered the responses of parents, staff and pupils to pre-inspection questionnaires.
 The inspectors examined curriculum and other documentation made available by the school.